Introduction

 One of the most compelling aspects of the curse mark storyline is how it frames the conflict as a battle of willpower.
 Sasuke does not simply accept the mark.
 He fights it constantly, at least at first.

-During the Chunin Exams, he passes out and enters a mental dream state where he sees himself surrendering to the mark’s power.
+During the sasuke curse mark chunin exams, he passes out and enters a mental dream state where he sees himself surrendering to the mark’s power.
 Even in that vision, part of him resists.
 He does not fully give in all at once.
 He gives in gradually, piece by piece, choice by choice.

 This gradual surrender is what makes Sasuke’s arc feel real.
 He does not flip a switch one day and become a villain.
 He makes a series of understandable, relatable choices — each one slightly darker than the last — until he has walked so far that turning back feels impossible.